The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime

-By paralleling the magic state production the trapped ion device can reach the run time of 10 days requiring 45 million qubits.
+By parallelizing the magic state production the trapped ion device can reach the run time of 10 days requiring 600 million qubits.
 The factor difference between the physical qubit count here is less than the factor difference between the code cycle time, because initially adding factories is a favourable space time trade until the total qubit footprint becomes dominated by the factories at which point the trade becomes linear.
+The good news for hardware with slower code-cycle times is that it will often be possible to still reach desirable run times provided enough physical qubits are available.
+However, the associated qubit overhead may appear daunting, and implies that hardware with slower code cycle times will have to be more scalable to compete, assuming equal error rates and physical connectivity.
 We plot for a range of possible measurement depths, labeled as a fraction of the total Toffoli count, as this was not provided along with the other logical requirements \cite{Lee2020EvenHypercontraction}.
-In the AutoCCZ scheme the measurement depth does not directly impact the efficiency of the approach, instead it only determines in combination with the reaction time what the time optimal limit is.
-The labels then indicate the time optimal limit, the point at which the trend would end, given that measurement depth.
+In the AutoCCZ scheme the measurement depth does not directly impact the efficiency of the approach, instead it only determines in combination with the reaction time, what the time optimal (reaction) limit is.
+The labels then indicate the reaction limit, the point at which the trend would end, given that measurement depth.